pyxtal.descriptor module

 pyxtal.descriptor.sph2cart(phi, theta, r)[source]

-convert spherical coordinates (phi, theta, r) to Cartesian (x, y, z)
+Convert spherical coordinates (phi, theta, r) to Cartesian coordinates (x, y, z)

 class pyxtal.descriptor.spherical_image(xtal, model='molecule', max_d=10, factor=2.2, lmax=13, sigma=0.1, N=10000)[source]